 - The review should be approximately 800-1100 words in length, double-spaced.
 When a comparative review is submitted, the length is variable.

 - If quoting directly from the book, place a page number in parentheses after the quote.

 - If quoting from a source other than the book itself, use the appropriate format to conform to The Chicago Manual of Style, 17th ed., (Chicago, IL: University of Chicago Press, 2017).

 - At the beginning of the review include author, title, publisher, place and date of publication, number of pages, and price.
-Under this citation, list your name and institutional affiliation as you want them to appear when the review is published.
+Under this citation, list the name and institutional affiliation of the authors as they want them to appear when the review is published.

-Submit first drafts as attachment via email in MS Word to the Book and Media Review Editor.
-Additional changes may be required of the author who must conform to the schedule of deadlines as set by the Review Editor.
+Submit the first draft as a Microsoft Word attachment via email to the Book and Media Review Editor.
+Additional changes may be required of the author, who must conform to the schedule of deadlines as set by the Review Editor.
 The final draft will be submitted as instructed to ScholarOne.
-Authors will be required to set up an online account on the SAGE Track system powered by ScholarOne.
+Authors will be required to set up an online account on the Sage Track system powered by ScholarOne.
 From their account, a new submission can be initiated.